 The Stinger initiative heads the ORC file format development to replace the RCFile.
 Former should become part of the stable Hadoop releases this year.
 ORC stores collections of rows in one file and within the collection the row data is stored in a columnar format.
 This allows parallel processing of row collections across a cluster.
 Each file with the columnar layout is optimised for compression and skipping of data/columns to reduce read and decompression load.

 ORC goes beyond RCFile and uses specific encoders for different column data types to improve compression further, e.g. variable length compression on integers.
 ORC introduces a lightweight indexing that enables skipping of complete blocks of rows that do not match a query.
 It comes with basic statistics — min, max, sum, and count — on columns.
-Lastly, a larger block size of 256 MB by default optimizes for large sequential reads on HDFS for more throughput and fewer files to reduce load on the namenode.
+Lastly, a larger block size of 256 MB by default optimizes for large sequential reads on HDFS for more throughput and fewer files to reduce the load on the namenode.

 Hive file formats compared

 Comparing the different file formats (see the graphic below) illustrates the IO benefits.
-Text is the baseline with a size of 1.
+The text format is the baseline with a size of 1.
 RCFile already improves the storage requirements significantly.
 ORC files are even better at storing the same information without compression.
 In fact, ORC files store it more efficiently without compression than text with Gzip compression.
 Interestingly, sales data (in the example) is not very compressible in the ORC format as it is already stored efficiently.
 Consequently, to compress such data in ORC would be a waste of computing time.
 Storing the demographics data in compressed ORC format, on the other hand, reduces it tremendously and would result in an amazing performance improvement on disk IO.

 Comparing the features between RC, Trevni, and ORC file format illustrates how the formats have evolved.
 The Trevni format is an in-development columnar storage format like the (O)RC format.
 ORC files will likely become the default choice for Hive users in the near the future.
 It combines all desirable features and performance benefits.